Hello. We're pleased to meet you!

 Please inform the receptionist if your situation requires immediate attention.
 Special arrangements will be made for you to meet with a counselor as soon as possible.

-Counseling services are available to all WMU students, enrolled and non-enrolled, full- and part-time status, including those at regional campuses.
+Counseling services are available to all enrolled WMU students with full- or part-time status, including those at regional campuses.

 Our counselors work with groups across the University to inform and educate on mental health topics.
 Presentations may be arranged by calling (269) 387-1850.